mattriley/node-module-composer/README.md

 }
 ```

-## Inversion of Control (IoC)
+## Dependency injection

-Module Composer enables _Inversion of Control_ by externalising _other modules_ as dependencies.
+Module Composer enables _dependency injection_ of modules.

-Well known advantages of Inversion of Control include:
+Well known advantages of dependency injection include:

-- Ability to switch implementations at runtime, e.g. repositories that integrate with different database technologies.
+- Ability to swap implementations, e.g. repositories that integrate with different database engines.
 - Ability to stub/mock/fake dependencies for testing purposes.

-Inversion of Control is a big (and sometimes controversial) topic and worth being familiar with.
+Dependency injection is a big (and sometimes controversial) topic and worth being familiar with.

-I want to stress that although Module Composer enables Inversion of Control, the primary aim is to encourage good modular design and intentionality for application architecture.
+I want to stress that although Module Composer enables dependency injection, the primary aim is to encourage good modular design and intentionality for application architecture.

 ## Functional programming